KomodoPlatform/dPoW/README.md

 - For KMD, ask in the #2024-testnet channel on Discord.
 As we are running `komodod` on a testnet branch, mainnet KMD will not work.

-### Step 3: Register your pubkey
+### Step 3: Confirm your pubkey registration

-- Once you have your pubkey, post it in the #2024-testnet channel on Discord.
-You will be added to the testnet network within 24 hours, and will be able to start notarising.
 - Make sure you have have launched the daemons with the [`pubkey` runtime parameter](https://komodoplatform.com/en/docs/smart-chains/setup/common-runtime-parameters/#pubkey), with your registered pubkey.
 This is required for notarisation to work.
 You can also add this to your `komodo.conf` file if you prefer to make sure it is included at each launch.
 If the chain is already running you can also use the [setpubkey](https://komodoplatform.com/en/docs/smart-chains/api/wallet/#setpubkey) method to set the pubkey.
+- Once you have your daemon running and pubkey set pubkey, post it in the #2024-testnet channel on Discord.
-- Open a pull request to this branch, adding your pubkey to the [testnet.json](https://github.com/KomodoPlatform/dPoW/blob/2023-testnet/iguana/testnet.json) file.
-Please ensure you include your Discord username within the pull request.
-New pubkeys will be added to the testnet network every 24 hours, and the update announced in the #2024-testnet channel on Discord.
-- Once your pubkey is merged into the testnet.json file, you can start notarising!
+- Your assigned pubkey will be added to the [testnet.json](https://github.com/KomodoPlatform/dPoW/blob/2023-testnet/iguana/testnet.json) file, along with your discord username.
+- Newly registered pubkeys will be added to the testnet network every 24 hours, and the update announced in the #2024-testnet channel on Discord.
+Once your pubkey is merged into the testnet.json file, you can start notarising!

 ### Step 4: Install dPoW